Available!

 Since the verses are four lines, the book is excellent on coffee tables, night stands and office waiting rooms.

-The following quatrains are rubais:
+The following quatrains are examples of rubais from the book, Rubai:

 'Tis Time